sankethp44/RecyclableApp/README.md

 -> Authentication Module:

-o	Login: Allows existing users to log in to their accounts. o	Signup: Enables new users to create accounts securely.
+*	Login: Allows existing users to log in to their accounts.
+*	Signup: Enables new users to create accounts securely.

 ->	Exchange Point Module:

-o	Exchange Point Locator: Integrates GPS functionality to locate nearby exchange points for recyclable materials. o	Exchange Point Details: Provides detailed information about each exchange point, including hours of operation and accepted materials.
+*	Exchange Point Locator: Integrates GPS functionality to locate nearby exchange points for recyclable materials.
+*	Exchange Point Details: Provides detailed information about each exchange point, including hours of operation and accepted materials.

 ->	Update Profile Module:

-o	User Profile Management: Allow users to update their profile information, including name, email, and profile picture. o	Firebase Integration: Ensure seamless synchronization of profile updates with Firebase Firestore.
+*	User Profile Management: Allow users to update their profile information, including name, email, and profile picture.
+*	Firebase Integration: Ensure seamless synchronization of profile updates with Firebase Firestore.

 -> Shop Module:

-o	Eco-Friendly Shop Integration: Integrates an online shop offering sustainable products, incentivizing users to redeem earned points. o	Product Catalog: Displays a catalog of eco-friendly products available for purchase with exchange points.
+*	Eco-Friendly Shop Integration: Integrates an online shop offering sustainable products, incentivizing users to redeem earned points.
+*	Product Catalog: Displays a catalog of eco-friendly products available for purchase with exchange points.

 -> Scanner Module:

-o	Barcode Scanner: Implements a barcode scanning feature to identify recyclable materials and provide users with information on proper disposal. o	Material Recognition: Utilizes image recognition technology to identify recyclable materials from photos taken by users.
+*	Barcode Scanner: Implements a barcode scanning feature to identify recyclable materials and provide users with information on proper disposal.
+*	Material Recognition: Utilizes image recognition technology to identify recyclable materials from photos taken by users.

 -> Profile Module:

-o	User Profile Management: Enables users to view and update their profile information, including username, email, and profile picture. o	Points Tracking: Tracks users' earned exchange points and provides a summary of their recycling efforts.
+*	User Profile Management: Enables users to view and update their profile information, including username, email, and profile picture.
+*	Points Tracking: Tracks users' earned exchange points and provides a summary of their recycling efforts.

 # Screenshots